and how Downtown Garage can help you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 Radiator Hose Restriction

 The radiator hose plays a critical role in your vehicle’s cooling.
-The hose carries hot coolant to the radiator for cooling and cold coolant from the radiator to the engine for further cooling.
-A crash can pinch the hose and restrict coolant flow.
+The hose carries hot coolant from the radiator to the engine for further cooling, and cold coolant from the engine to the radiator for cooling.
+A crash can pinch the hose, restricting coolant flow.
 Reduced coolant flow can allow the engine to overheat and malfunction.

 Malfunctions of Monitoring Systems

-Modern cars have multiple sensors, some of which only work in specific conditions.
+Modern cars have multiple sensors, some of which operate only under specific conditions.
 Examples of sensors include:

 • Parking sensors